luis-ma-sousa/PsycheAI/README.md

-# 🧠 Psyche AI – Psychological Profiling with RAG
+# 🧠 Psyche AI – Understanding Minds through Text with Llama-3 and RAG

 **AI-powered psychological profiling system using Retrieval-Augmented Generation (RAG) to analyze characters, historical figures, or any entity based on textual evidence and established psychological theory.**